- 90 minutes

 Topics/Areas Typically Covered:

-- Consolidating financial statement exports from two or more entities into a single list by way of a Union query within Microsoft Query.
+- Consolidating financial statement exports from two or more entities by appending queries within Power Query.

 - Creating an in-cell list by way of Excel’s Data Validation feature.